juju/docs/src/en/developer-getting-started.md

 The `layers` directory contains the source code of the layered charm covered in our examples.
-The `interfaces` directory is where you'd place any [interface-layers](./developer-layers-interfaces.html) you may wish to write, and the `charms` directory holds the assembled, ready to deploy charm.
+The `interfaces` directory is where you'd place any [interface layers][interface-layers] you may wish to write, and the `charms` directory holds the assembled, ready to deploy charm.

 ```bash
 export JUJU_REPOSITORY=$HOME/charms